Facebook revenue growth skids, shares plunge

 That helped wipe 9 percent off Facebook's value during regular trading on Thursday.

 Zynga and Facebook were among a bevy of hot tech prospects that went public in 2011 on the back of renewed dot-com mania gripping Wall Street.
-They, along with fellow 2011 debutante Groupon Inc, have since gone into a tailspin.
+They, along with fellow 2011 debutante Groupon Inc (GRPN.O), have since gone into a tailspin.

 Zuckerberg, who owns just north of half a billion shares, saw $2.7 billion of his paper wealth evaporate on Thursday, taking into account the after-hours dive.